 As executive director of the Freedom Forum Diversity Institute, she worked to increase diversity in newsrooms through training and mentorship programs.

-Fisher pointed out a portion of the book that described the slights Lloyd faced growing up in the openly bigoted culture of the Jim Crow South of that time, with Lloyd describing how those experiences helped shaped her perspective as a newsroom executive.
+Fisher pointed out a portion of the book that described the slights Lloyd faced growing up in the openly bigoted culture of the Jim Crow South of that time.
+Lloyd described how those experiences helped shaped her perspective as a newsroom executive.

 “It made me aware of situations that happened to people under Jim Crow so that I was more informed about telling our reporters about how they should cover those things — with empathy, with accuracy, and with solutions,” she said.

-Cotton, who wears a natural hairstyle like Lloyd, asked Lloyd about a chapter in the book that describes a neighboring family whose daughters had what was culturally deemed “good hair” at the time, that is more socially acceptable because it was straighter and longer.
+Cotton, who wears a natural hairstyle like Lloyd, asked Lloyd about a chapter in the book that describes a neighboring family whose daughters had what was culturally deemed “good hair” — more socially acceptable because it was straighter and longer.

-Lloyd said that increasingly more black women in the media industry, specifically in the television news industry, are wearing their natural hair because women of color have increasingly pushed back on demands that they wear permed or straightened hairstyles.
-But the power to change previous norms is enhanced by excellent job performance first.
+Lloyd said that, increasingly, more Black women in the media industry, specifically in the television news industry, are wearing their natural hair because women of color have increasingly pushed back on demands that they wear permed or straightened hairstyles.

 “You have to do your job really well,” Lloyd said.